trustgraph-ai/pulumi-trustgraph-aks/README.md

 You can edit:
 - settings in `Pulumi.STACKNAME.yaml` e.g. Pulumi.azure.yaml
-- change `resources.yaml` with whatever you want to deploy, or
+- change `resources.yaml` with whatever you want to deploy.
+  The resources.yaml file was created using the TrustGraph config portal, so you can re-generate your own.

 The `Pulumi.STACKNAME.yaml` configuration file contains settings for: